01 of 05

 If you like, peel the peaches whole.
 If you've never done it before, please see How to Peel Peaches Whole (this will involve blanching them, or dipping them in boiling water for a few seconds, so you might want to put a pot of water on to boil before you go any further).

 Why would you choose one method over another?
-If I only have 2 or 3 peaches to peel, I tend... to slice them and then peel them.
-If, however, I'm working with larger numbers, I find it goes much faster to go through the process of peeling them whole, even though it can sound like a bit of a hassle: it goes much more quickly and I'm always glad I did it.Continue to 3 of 5 below.
+If you only have 2 or 3 peaches to peel,... it's easy and quick enough to slice them and then peel them.
+If, however, you're working with larger numbers, you may find it goes much faster to go through the process of peeling them whole, even though it can sound like a bit of a hassle: it goes much more quickly than peeling the individual slices.Continue to 3 of 5 below.

 03 of 05